DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/noDataText.md

 ---
 ---
 ##### shortDescription
-Specifies text shown when the widget does not display any data.
+Specifies text shown when the UI component does not display any data.

 ---